Responding to Media Inquiries

 The director of the OMR or AVP for University Advancement Communications will work with the appropriate vice presidents, or their designees, in preparing responses to media inquiries that fall in any of the areas outlined in Section 04.01 c.

 If the person contacted is the information custodian for the information being requested, he or she should give the reporter his or her full cooperation to the extent allowed under laws and policies listed in UPPS No. 01.04.30, Release of Information Pursuant to the Texas Public Information Act.

 When answering questions, personnel should be fair and factual.

 Normally, persons interviewed are expected to comment only on matters within their expertise.
 If a reporter asks for a comment on a subject about which the person being interviewed has no knowledge or about which he or she does not wish to comment, he or she should not hesitate to tell the reporter so.
-In such instances the person should refer the reporter to UNS.
+In such instances, the person should refer the reporter to the OMR.

 Employees should use caution if a reporter promises not to use their names in a story about a controversial issue.

 When an employee of the university gives a personal opinion on the subject, he or she should make certain that the reporter understands that he or she is speaking for himself or herself, not for the university.